Hemoglobin C Disease

 (See also Overview of Hemolytic Anemia.)

-The prevalence of Hb C in blacks in the US is about 2 to 3%.
+The prevalence of hemoglobin (Hb) C in blacks in the US is about 2 to 3%.
 Heterozygotes are asymptomatic.
-Homozyotes have chronic hemolytic anemia and splenomegaly and symptoms consistent with anemia.
+Homozyotes usually have a mild chronic hemolytic anemia and splenomegaly and symptoms consistent with anemia.
 Cholelithiasis is the most common complication, and splenic sequestration is possible.

 Hemoglobin C disease is suspected in all patients with a family history and evidence of a hemolytic anemia, particularly in adults with splenomegaly.
 The anemia is usually mild but can be severe.
-The smear is normocytic, with frequent target cells, spherocytes, and, rarely, crystal-containing RBCs.
+The smear is microcytic, with frequent target cells, spherocytes, and, rarely, crystal-containing red blood cells (RBCs).
 Nucleated RBCs may be present.
 The RBCs do not sickle.
-On electrophoresis, the Hb is type C. In heterozygotes, the only laboratory abnormality is centrally targeted RBCs.
+On electrophoresis, the hemoglobin is type C. In heterozygotes, the only laboratory abnormality is centrally targeted RBCs.

 No specific treatment is recommended.
 Anemia usually is not severe enough to require blood transfusion.